Probing cosmic strings via gravitational-wave lensing: Mismodeling biases and identification of CS signatures.

-Using the {\sc PyCBC} package, we inject three BBH signals generated with the {\sc IMRPhenomXPHM}~\cite{pratten2021IMRPhenomXPHM} waveform, produced with the default MSA spin prescription into simulated noise based on the Advanced LIGO PSD under the high-sensitivity settings of the T2000012-v2 technical document\footnote{\href{https://dcc.ligo.org/LIGO-T2000012/public}{https://dcc.ligo.org/LIGO-T2000012/public}}.
+Using the {\sc PyCBC} package, we inject three BBH signals generated with the {\sc IMRPhenomXPHM}~\cite{pratten2021IMRPhenomXPHM} waveform, produced with the default multi-scale analysis spin prescription into simulated noise based on the Advanced LIGO PSD under the high-sensitivity settings of the T2000012-v2 technical document\footnote{\href{https://dcc.ligo.org/LIGO-T2000012/public}{https://dcc.ligo.org/LIGO-T2000012/public}}.
 The parameters of our BBH waveforms are listed in Table~\ref{tab:waveform_parameters}.
-We then apply the CS transmission factor \eqref{eq:F-f-full}, exploring lensing parameters in the ranges $t_\Delta\in[10^{-3},1]\,\mathrm{ms}$ and $y\in[10^{-3},1]$, over a $30\times 30$ equally spaced grid.
+We then apply the CS transmission factor \eqref{eq:F-f-full}, exploring lensing parameters in the ranges $t_\Delta\in[10^{-3},1]\,$s and $y\in[10^{-2},1]$, over a $30\times 30$ equally spaced grid.
+This range of parameters, together with the chosen signal duration, has been selected to ensure that the lensing effects remain in the microlensing regime [Fig.\ref{fig:h-t}(a)].
+In the strong-lensing regime, the original waveform is not significantly modulated; instead, two time-delayed copies of the signal are produced [Fig.\ref{fig:h-t}(b)].
+In this situation, the mismatch between the unlensed and lensed waveforms is null, so no mismodeling bias arises.
 For each lensed signal, we compute the mismatch with the corresponding unlensed waveform, the matched-filter SNR time series, the $\chi^2$ test, and the reweighted SNR.
 The results are linearly interpolated to produce a 2D visualization across the full range of lensing parameters.

 Figure~\ref{fig:snr_effects} summarizes our findings.
 The left column shows the mismatch between lensed and unlensed waveforms as a function of impact parameter $y$ and time delay $t_\Delta$.
 The central column displays the SNR loss due to the consistency test, quantified by the ratio $\hat{\rho}/\rho$, where $\hat{\rho}$ is the reweighted SNR from Eq.~\eqref{eq:pycbc_snr_rewighting}, and $\rho$ is the matched-filter SNR obtained using an unlensed template bank.
 The right column shows the total SNR loss in the matched-filtering process, given by the ratio $\hat{\rho}/\rho_{\rm opt}$, where $\rho_{\rm opt}$ is the optimal SNR of the injected lensed signal.
 Each row in the figure corresponds to one of the three injections listed in Table~\ref{tab:waveform_parameters}, ordered by increasing SNR from top to bottom.
-To relate these results to the frequency of the beating pattern $f_\Delta$ (defined in Eq.~\eqref{eq:f_delta}), combinations of $y$ and $t_\Delta$ that give frequencies between 20 Hz and 1000 Hz are indicated by dashed red lines (black in the rightmost column).
+To relate these results to the sensitivity band of the detectors, the relevant frequency range is indicated in Fig.~\ref{fig:snr_effects} (see the figure caption for details).